code-jacob/TOPyCA/README.md

 - code is more comprehensible
 - possibility to change parameters manually when running, for example target volume fraction, penalization factor etc.
 - easily add new manufacturing constrains
-- it can be changed for shells or 2D/axisymmetry as well
+- it can be modified for shells or 2D/axisymmetry as well
 - for small cases the most time consuming part is start up of code_aster, the solution of linear static and calculation of densities takes only a second
 - element volume is considered constant so far, however to create uniform mesh is quite easy for optimization domain, since usually it have simple shape.
   Moreover, high mesh density is needed everywhere anyway...